 Carlson and his wife Donna live in Camden with their two young sons.
 He is a member of the Camden Rotary Club and the MCSA Youth Hockey board.
-Outside of work, he enjoys sailing, hiking, biking, music and spending time with his family.
+Outside of work, he enjoys sailing, hiking,

 What's An Ice Dam?